amzn/selling-partner-api-samples/use-cases/solicitations/app/sp-api-app-cdk/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a CDK development project for the Solicitations API sample solution

 The `cdk.json` file tells the CDK Toolkit how to execute your app.